 As your needs and financial goals mature, they suggest multiple policies — specifically a combination of policy types such as term or whole life insurance — may be necessary to provide the maximum protection for your loved ones at the most affordable price.
 (Calculator: How much life insurance do I need?)

-“When you bought your term life policy, you were in one place, but you may now have more money or have bought a beach house, or started living better and you want to protect that,” said Peter Glassman, in an interview, the founder of Arx Wealth Management in Vienna, Virginia.
+“When you bought your term life policy, you were in one place, but you may now have more money or have bought a beach house, or started living better and you want to protect that,” said Peter Glassman, in an interview, a founding partner of Wealth Insight Management in Bethesda, Maryland.
 “If you are five years into a 20-year term policy, you may need to reevaluate.
 Life insurance is not a static, one-time decision.”

 Understanding term life insurance